linode/docs/docs/platform/using-coreos-container-linux-on-your-linode.md

 The default configuration is to follow the *etcd-lock* strategy if [etcd](https://coreos.com/etcd/) is being used (i.e., if you are clustering linodes running Container Linux).
 If not, then the system will reboot immediately after applying the update.
 For the linode to boot back up automatically, you will want [Lassie](/docs/uptime/monitoring-and-maintaining-your-server#configuring-shutdown-watchdog) enabled in the Linode Manager.

-If you find an update has undesirable effects, then you can roll back to the previous Container Linux version you were using.
+If you find an update has undesirable effects, then you can [roll back](https://coreos.com/os/docs/latest/manual-rollbacks.html) to the previous version you were using.
 Update checks will take place about 10 minutes after Container Linux boots and about every hour afterwards.
 Should you need to trigger a [manual update](https://coreos.com/os/docs/latest/update-strategies.html#manually-triggering-an-update), use:

         update_engine_client -check_for_update

-## Recoevery Mode
+## Recovery Mode

 Should you need to access your Container Linux disk using Rescue Mode, you'll want to boot as shown in our [Rescue and Rebuild](/docs/troubleshooting/rescue-and-rebuild#booting-into-rescue-mode) guide.
 The root partition is located on `/dev/sda9`, so to access it, enter: